ifwe/monocle-api/README.md

 A configuration-driven API router that exposes middleware for Connect to easily add to any Connect/Express server.

+## Features

+### Client-driven

+Only each client knows their own needs, so when communicating with the API, each client can specify the properties of a resource it is interested.
+Want the `user` resource without getting a ton of extra data that you'll never use?
+No problem!

+### Schemas

+API Router uses [JSON Schema](http://json-schema.org/) to configure and validate APIs.
+This encourages API consistency by validating return values and allows you to view the schema by appending `?schema` to any resource URL.

 ## Basic Usage

 ```js